AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/dungeon-masters-guide-2024/01-chapter-1-the-basics.md

 - **Hack and Slash or Immersive Roleplaying?.** Does the game focus on combat and action or on a rich story with detailed NPCs?
 - **All Ages or Mature Themes?.** Is the game for all ages, or does it involve mature themes?
-- **Gritty or Cinematic?.** Do you prefer gritty realism, or are you more focused on making the game feel cinematic and superheroic?
+- **Gritty or Cinematic?.** Do you prefer gritty realism, or are you more focused on making the game feel cinematic and super-heroic?
 - **Serious or Silly?.** Do you want to maintain a serious tone, or is humor your goal?
 - **Preplanned or Improvised?.** Do you like to plan thoroughly, or do you prefer to improvise?
 - **General or Thematic?.** Is the game a mixture of themes and genres, or does it center on a particular theme or a genre such as horror?